SparkSpark

 Bring your people in.
 Once.

 Day one, Spark pulls in your existing network.
-From your phone's contacts (with the system picker — no full-disk access, no permission creep), or from a CSV your old tool exported (Follow Up Boss, kvCORE, HubSpot, anything).
+From your phone's contacts - you pick exactly which people to bring in, inside Spark, and we never sync your address book in the background - or from a CSV your old tool exported (Follow Up Boss, kvCORE, HubSpot, anything).

 CSV imports run through an AI mapper: Spark looks at your column headers and the first five rows, proposes a column-to-field mapping with confidence scores, and flags the ones you should double-check.
 You confirm, then watch the progress bar.